The Feast / The Adventure / The Recipe

-This week’s recipes are all part of the World of WarCraft Official Cookbook.
+This week’s recipe is part of the World of WarCraft Official Cookbook.
 I highly suggest adding this book to your collection.
-I won’t be sharing the step by step recipes for this week in order to be fair and not take away from the sales of the WoW cookbook.
+I won’t be sharing the step by step recipe for this week in order to be fair and not take away from the sales of the WoW cookbook.
 Please support the author of this book and pick up a copy*.
 If you enjoy cooking, you won’t regret this purchase.

 Also available at: